bplaat/ccontinue/README.md

 }
 ```

-All classes are structs that inherit from the root `Object` class which is a ref counted heap allocated struct.
+All classes are structs that inherit from the root `Object` class which is heap allocated.
 A `new` and `free` method are automatically generated for you and you can use the fields just like a struct:
 ```
 int main(void) {
     Person *person = person_new();